Widescreen: Television

 Widescreen televisions are typically used in conjunction with Digital, High-Definition Television (HDTV) receivers, or Standard-Definition (SD) DVD players and other digital television sources.
-Digital material is provided to widescreen TVs either in high-definition format, which is natively 16:9 (1.78:1), or as an anamorphically-compressed standard-definition picture.
+Digital material is provided to widescreen TVs either in high-definition format, which is natively 16:9 (1.78:1), or as an anamorphically compressed standard-definition picture.
 Typically, devices decoding Digital Standard-Definition pictures can be programmed to provide anamorphic widescreen formatting, for 16:9 sets, and formatting for 4:3 sets.
 Pan-and-scan mode can be used on 4:3 if the producers of the material have included the necessary panning data; if this data is absent, letterboxing or centre cut-out is used.

+In addition to this, by the late 1990s, some television shows such as The Sopranos and Buffy the Vampire Slayer, began producing its episodes in 16:9, despite said episodes being cropped into 4:3 for its initial premieres, before widescreen became more generalized.
+Animated series also began to be produced as such, with House of Mouse and Kim Possible at Disney Television Animation being some of the earliest examples.

 HD DVD and Blu-ray players were introduced in 2006.
 Toshiba ceased production of HD DVD players in early 2008.
 Consumer camcorders are also available in the HD-video format at fairly low prices.
-These developments will result in more options for viewing widescreen images on television monitors.
+These developments resulted in more options for viewing widescreen images on television monitors.

+The increase in adoption of HDTVs and high-definition compatible devices such as video game consoles, combined with the digital television transition where most of the existing analogue broadcasts were permanently shut down, resulted in 16:9 widescreen becoming the main standard for television screens during the early to mid 2010s, fully replacing the previously established 4:3 standard.